abhisheknanarkar24/LDAP/README.md

  1. Apply regex on config-template to configure ldap as per requirement

- 2.COnfigure start and stop directory server
+ 2. COnfigure start and stop directory server